symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   [BIB](BIB "wikilink") - bibliographical entries
 -   [Systems](Systems "wikilink") - list of systems

+### Resources

+We manage the following resources:

+-   This Web site for background information an informal descriptions
+-   A Mercurial Repo at <https://bitbucket.org/hgg/symbolicdata>
+    -   There is a spin off at <https://bitbucket.org/levandov/symbolicdata_freealgebra> that will be merged back to the main branch soon.
+    -   Note that we use a Mercurial repo instance at Univ.
+Leipzig to handle the transformation underway and will push a consolidated version of the changes soon.

 ### A Small Guide through this Site

 -   [Copyright Issues](Symbolicdata:Copyrights "wikilink")